TypeFox/oct-playground-demo/documentation/demo-scenario.md

 - Final: 30% (under 60% VIP cap) ✓
 ```

- - Jan types: `Perfect!
-But we should add an example that HITS the cap to make it clear`
+ - **You:** "Perfect!
+But we should show an example where someone hits the cap, so it's really clear."

- - You type: `Good idea!` and add:
+ - **Jan:** "Good idea.
+And maybe one for regular customers too, since they have no base discount."

+ - **You:** "Yeah, let me add those..." *(types two more examples)*

 ```markdown
 **Example 2:** LOYALTY customer spending $1000 during Black Friday: